Healing Fractures

 What Can You Do to Help Your Fracture Heal?

-• Vitamin C can be found in broccoli, tomato, papaya, mango, kiwi, and baked potatoes.
+- Vitamin C: It is found in broccoli, tomato, papaya, mango, kiwi, and baked potatoes.

-• Vitamin D is supplied with sun exposure, cod liver oil, canned salmon, sardines, tuna, fortified cereals, and eggs.
+- Vitamin D: The main source is with sun exposure, cod liver oil, canned salmon, sardines, tuna, fortified cereals, and eggs.
 Avoid the use of alcohol, caffeine (limit intake if unable to give it up), fast foods, and smoking (chewing tobacco and nicotine patch use included).

 All of these chemicals can cause a significant loss of calcium and delay the speedy healing of broken bones.
 Therefore, too much protein (or too little) and too much fat, salt and sugars can actually rob the body of calcium.
 Soft drinks contain a large amount of phosphorus that can deplete calcium reserves.
 Most importantly, follow your therapist’s and doctor’s advice for appropriate exercise with respect to your healing process.

-In summary, always consult your doctor before increasing your intake of any nutrient or changing you diet in any way.
+In summary, always consult your doctor before increasing your intake of any nutrient or changing your diet in any way.

 If you have a fracture or any other injury, the Jacksonville Orthopaedic Institute can help.
 To schedule an appointment with a JOI Orthopedic Doctor, call (904)JOI-2000, schedule online, or click the link below.
-To see a JOI Rehab Therapist in 1 of our 12 locations, call (904)858-7045.
+Finally, to see a JOI Rehab Therapist in 1 of our 13 locations, call (904)858-7045.